hugovk/meow.py/README.md

 MEEEOOOW (Meeeeoow me m Mew-Mew-Meeeeeeow).
 ```

-And here's part the Jungle Book with line-by-line translations:
+And here's part *The Jungle Book* with line-by-line translations:

 ```
 He was a mongoose, rather like a little cat in his fur and his